franciscop/use-async/readme.md

 3. `dep2`: the second dependency from the array of dependencies.
 4. etc.

-The `signal` is a proper [AbortSignal instance](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal), which both `fetch()` and `axios()` accept out of the box.
+The `signal` is a standard [AbortSignal instance](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal), which both `fetch()` and `axios()` accept out of the box.
 This means you can cancel ongoing requests that have become stale/unwanted:

 ```js
 // Aborts the request if it becomes invalid while ongoing